***As of Wednesday, December 2nd, Friends of Strays will no longer be conducting adoptions by appointment.***

 - Talk with all of the members of your family to ensure that you are all in agreement on adding a new family member.
 We encourage the entire family to come to the shelter to help choose your new companion animal.

-- Adoption Application Please download and bring in the filled out application to the Adoption Center.
+- Please download and bring in the filled out Adoption Application to the Adoption Center.
 If you are unable to download one at home you can fill one out in person at the shelter.

-Online applications will not be accepted.
+Adopting a dog or cat from Friends of Strays is a wonderful experience!
+All pets must be adopted in person, so please come by our shelter at 2911 47th Ave N. St. Petersburg, FL.
+We are open 5 days a week (closed Mondays and Tuesdays) to assist you in finding your new best friend.
 When you come into the shelter, we invite you to interact with our dogs and/or cats.
 Our adoptions staff will be available to answer questions and give you as much information as possible on our homeless pets.
 Please remember that most of our animals are strays, so we have a limited history prior to their arrival at our shelter.
-We will do our best to make the perfect match, but adopters need to commit to working with the companion animal they choose to add to their family.
+We will do our best to make the perfect match, but adopters need to commit to working with the companion animal they choose to add to their family..

 - You must be at least 18 years of age to adopt from Friends of Strays.